-As the only SPORE of its kind in the United States, the Mayo Clinic Hepatobiliary SPORE is devoted to improving the diagnosis and treatment of liver cancer and bile duct cancer.
+As the first SPORE of its kind in the United States, the Mayo Clinic Hepatobiliary SPORE is devoted to improving the diagnosis and treatment of liver cancer and bile duct cancer.

 New treatment options for hepatobiliary cancers are urgently needed.
 Five-year survival rates are low, and the death rate is on the rise.